Gentleman-Programming/GoBaby/readme.md

 ### Error Rendering

 The `ErrorTemplate` function in the `errorDomain` package is responsible for rendering error templates.
 When an error occurs, this function is called to display the appropriate error message to the user.

-### Error Routes

-Error routes are defined in the `routes` package to handle HTTP requests related to error handling.
-These routes ensure that error messages are displayed correctly to the user when errors occur during application execution.

 ### Error Models